Sembodi/vm-tracepick/GoProject/visualizeGoProject/README.md

 # Once run using `make visualize` and `bin/visualizeGoProject`:

+In the go file (visualizeGoProject.go), one can specify in the variable `rootDirs` which project components should be included in the graph.

 ## Run dot on it:
 `cd visualizeGoProject/output`
 `dot -T png output.dot -o graph.png`